 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Surrey County Council currently does not have specific carbon emissions data available, as indicated by the absence of reported figures.
 Consequently, there are no recorded emissions in kg CO2e for the most recent year.
 Additionally, the council has not established any documented reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
 As of now, Surrey County Council's climate commitments and initiatives remain unspecified, indicating a potential area for development in their sustainability strategy.
-The absence of cascaded emissions data from a parent organization suggests that the council is operating independently in its climate efforts.
-In summary, while Surrey County Council has not yet reported on its carbon emissions or set reduction targets, it is essential for the council to develop a comprehensive climate action plan to address future sustainability goals.
+The absence of cascaded emissions data from a parent organization suggests that the council operates independently in its climate reporting and initiatives.
+In summary, while Surrey County Council has not yet disclosed specific emissions data or reduction targets, there is an opportunity for the council to enhance its climate action framework and set measurable goals for future emissions reductions.